usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 Pairwise pseudonymous identifiers SHALL be opaque, containing no identifying information about the subscriber.
 They SHALL also be unguessable by a party having access to some information identifying the subscriber.
 Pairwise pseudonymous identifiers MAY be generated randomly and assigned to subscribers by the IdP or MAY be derived from other subscriber information if the derivation is done in an irreversible, unguessable manner (e.g., using a keyed hash function with a secret key).
 Normally, the identifiers SHALL only be known by and used by one pair of endpoints (e.g., IdP-RP).
 However, an IdP MAY generate the same identifier for a subscriber at multiple RPs at the request of those RPs, provided:

-* Those RPs have a demonstrable relationship that justifies an operational need for the correlation, such as a shared security domain or shared legal ownership, and
+* Those RPs have a demonstrable relationship that justifies an operational need for the correlation, such as a shared security domain or shared legal ownership; and
 * All RPs sharing an identifier consent to being correlated in such a manner.

 The RPs SHALL conduct a privacy risk assessment to consider the privacy risks associated with requesting a common identifier.
 The IdP SHALL ensure that only intended RPs are correlated; otherwise, a rogue RP could learn of the pseudonymous identifier for a correlation by fraudulently posing as part of that correlation.